cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/configure-the-outbound-spam-policy.md

 Estimated time to complete: 5 minutes

 You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Anti-spam�? entry in the [Feature Permissions in Exchange Online](http://technet.microsoft.com/library/15073ce1-0917-403b-8839-02a2ebc96e16.aspx) topic.
+To see what permissions you need, see the "Anti-spam entry in the [Feature Permissions in Exchange Online](http://technet.microsoft.com/library/15073ce1-0917-403b-8839-02a2ebc96e16.aspx) topic.

 For information about keyboard shortcuts that may apply to the procedures in this topic, see **Keyboard shortcuts in the Exchange admin center**.